"Gazumping carbunkles, thar she blows, it's a humpback!!"

 Going birding Nimmo-stylee - monocle by Swarowski, natch

 Derek Nimmo has been birding the incomparable Wanstead Flats since 2005.
-He loves it, but is hardly ever there as he in fact just twitches birds all over the place instead, whilst still proclaiming he is in fact a noble patch-worker.
-However, when not recording Just A Minute or twitching like a nutter, he sometimes finds the time to go over there and give it a good tharshing.
-His overall patch list is pathetic, but thats the price you pay for birding an inland urban patch.
-On the plus side it means that even shite birds become exciting again.
+He loves it, but is hardly ever there as he in fact just birds abroad instead whilst still proclaiming he is in fact a noble patch-worker.
+However, when not recording Just A Minute or being in a different country he sometimes finds the time to go over there and give it a good thrashing.
+His overall patch list is bordering on decent after over a decade, but is still risible compared to the coastal hotspots of the other players.
+That's the price you pay for birding an inland urban patch, but on the plus side it means that even shite birds become exciting again.
 All waders are classed as Mega.

 After the failure of my big pelagic-based movie Waterworld, I took refuge in a post-apocalyptic village in the far north.
 Still retaining the rugged good looks that once melted the likes of Whitney Houston, don't believe me you should see how often the local mares chase me!
 Occasionally still wear the green tights for a cold seawatch session.